stijinearnest/stijinearnest/README.md

 # 💫 About Me:
-Hi, I’m Stijin Earnest Abraham 👋<br>I’m currently pursuing an Integrated MSc in Computer Science with a specialization in AI and ML.<br>I enjoy web development and exploring blockchain technologies.
+Hi, I’m Stijin Earnest Abraham 👋<br>I’m currently pursuing an Integrated MSc in Computer Science with a specialization in AI and ML.<br>I enjoy UI/UX designing and exploring web development and a little bit of blockchain technologies.